 - Knowledge of the University of Texas "hookem horns" hand sign.
 (Aggies and other Texas college graduates may substitute a thumbs up sign.)

-Once you have found the Webcam location call your friend (you can also do this on your smart phone, if you have that ability) and tell them to type one of the following in their web browser (hopefully one will be functional for you):
+Once you have found the Webcam location call your friend (you can also do this on your smart phone, if you have that ability) and tell them to type the following in their web browser:

-Make the appropriate handsign and ask them make a screen capture of the video save the JPG image (depending on which webcam is working) and email the image to you so that you can upload the picture when you log your visit to prove you were there.
-THIS MUST BE A IMAGE FROM THE WEBCAM and NEEDS TO BE TAKEN DURING DAYLIGHT HOURS.
+Make the appropriate hand sign and ask them to make a screen capture of the video, save the image (.JPG), and email the image to you so that you can upload the picture after you log your visit to prove you were there.
+THIS MUST BE A IMAGE FROM THE WEBCAM and NEEDS TO BE CAPTURED DURING DAYLIGHT HOURS.
 Rainy days might also hamper image quality.

 You must use one of the two hand signs in your uploaded picture or I might not know it is a picture of a geocacher (rather than a tourist standing in the way).

 I have raised the difficulty to 3 because you need to figure out where to stand to get a good picture and your friend also needs to know how to make a screen capture and create an image for you.
 The coordinates above are for the Webcam location not where you need to stand.
 Also note that the Webcam has gotten really finicky so there is a chance that it will not be operational when you visit!